-Updated to include new XpertHR benchmarking survey data on: absence rates and costs; and pay awards May 2019.
+Updated to include new XpertHR benchmarking survey data on benefits and allowances.

 Senior HR practice editor, Noelle Murphy, takes us through the latest findings from XpertHR's annual survey of HR roles and responsibilities, which covers HR priorities over the coming year.
 We discuss key points of note from recruitment challenges to the impact of Brexit.